joshmenden/text-me/README.md

 In your terminal, run `node hello_world.js`

+You should the terminal print out a message!

-In your VSCode, you'll the file `hello_world.js`.
+In your VSCode, you'll the find `hello_world.js`.
 It's super simple!
 You can play around with it and have it print out different things.

 ## Send a Text